valflrt/ftp/README.md

 ## Layouts

-It is possible to edit the default layouts.
+It is possible to edit the default layouts (and style).
 To do so, edit the html files in the [layouts](./layouts/) directory.